fugue/fregot/examples/demo/tutorial_walkthrough.md

 ### Evaluate the Terraform Plan

-Now that you've successfully debugged the policy, you can exit fregot:
+Since you've successfully debugged the policy, you can exit fregot:

     :quit

-You may use the same policy to evaluate other Terraform plans by executing the same `fregot eval` command from earlier:
+You may use the same policy to evaluate other JSON Terraform plans by executing the same `fregot eval` command from earlier:

     fregot eval --input \
-      repl_demo_input.json  \
+      your_input_file_here  \
       'data.fregot.examples.demo.deny' demo.rego

+(Note: fregot also works with YAML input!)

-If the AMIs are whitelisted and the plan passes validation, you'll see output like this because `deny` does not return true:
+If the AMIs in the Terraform plan are whitelisted and the plan passes validation, you'll see output like this because `deny` does not return true:

     []

-If the AMI IDs in the plan aren't whitelisted, the output looks like this, as you saw earlier:
+If the AMI IDs in the plan aren't whitelisted, the output looks like this because `deny` returns true, as you saw earlier:

     [true]

-You can check any other Terraform plan for whitelisted AMIs by outputting the plan as JSON and evaluating it with fregot and our `demo.rego` policy.
+You can check any other Terraform plan for whitelisted AMIs by outputting the plan as JSON and evaluating it with fregot and the `demo.rego` policy.

 ## What's Next?